 - Auto body prepper

 - Auto body refinisher

 What Does the Work Look Like?

-Depending on their level of skill and experience, their work can vary substantially.
-Their tasks also depend on where they work and whether or not they specialize in one or more of the four main areas of auto body.
+Depending on your level of skill and experience, the work can vary substantially.
+Tasks also depend on where you work and whether or not you specialize in one or more of the four main areas of auto body.
 Some technicians, usually the more experienced ones, do everything in the trade.

-To carry out their work, they may employ a number of specialized hand and power tools, including air tools (such as grinders, cutters, and paint sprayers), welding equipment, and more.
+To carry out their work, techs may employ a number of specialized hand and power tools, including air tools (such as grinders, cutters, and paint sprayers), welding equipment, and more.

 In addition, they often get to work with different kinds of computer software to aid in preparing damage repair estimates, scheduling repairs, mixing and matching paint, and managing equipment and inventory.

 That said, auto body technicians carry out responsibilities that can include: